andrewarrow/t1m3l1n3/README.md

 system.
 The whole point is if many individuals pay the hosting costs, there is no one big company paying ALL the hosting and therefore making ALL the rules.

+But 64 people isn't very many people.
+So you need to band together with another 64 and another 64 and on and on.